Unrealised Gains Tax: Super Changes 2025

 • Who is affected?
 Australians with superannuation balances over $3 million (about 1 in 200 people currently).

-• Start date: Proposed to begin from 1 July 2025.
+• Start date: Implemented from 1 July 2025.

 • Indexation: The $3 million threshold is not currently indexed to inflation.

-What Is the Proposed Unrealised Gains Tax?
+What Is the Unrealised Gains Tax?

 How Does It Work?